All Episodes

 That seems to come naturally.

-But they they want to, if they can be properly inspired and boy That's what I mean now is the the best time in the world to contrast what we believe as conservatives with exactly what's happened.
+Now is the best time in the world to contrast what we believe as conservatives with exactly what's happening.

 We don't have to compare ourselves to a theory.